getindiekit/indiekit/packages/app/docs/en/website-configuration.md

 # Website configuration

-{{ application.name }} lets you customise where posts are saved, how they are formatted and what permalinks you will give them.
+{{ application.name }} lets you customise where posts are saved, how they are formatted and what permalinks they will have.

 Configuration is provided via a JSON file.
-You can let {{ application.name }} know where to find this file by providing a value for custom configuration URL in [publication settings](/settings/publication).
+You can let {{ application.name }} know where to find this file by adding a custom configuration URL in [publication settings](/settings/publication).

 ## Configuration options

 `categories`: A [list of categories clients can expose in their publishing interface](https://github.com/indieweb/micropub-extensions/issues/5).
 Defaults to `[]`.
-There are two ways of providing these values:
+There are two ways of giving this information:

 * a pre-detirminded array of values: